 - Jerkass Façade: His public relationship with Francis is that of an abusive boyfriend.
 His private relationship with her involves them laughing at what a colossal asshole his public character is.

 - Jerk with a Heart of Gold: Contrast his treatment of Tyler and Curio or how he has been treating Asia during the bet in Chapter 3.
 He is impatient and insulting but caring enough to administer advice and help to the others no matter how bluntly it is presented.

-- Kick the Dog: Literally punts a fluffy puppy against the wall as part of a test.
+- Literally punts a fluffy puppy against the wall as part of a test.
 It's a Shadow spirit in animal form, but his willingness to do it appalls the other seedlings.

-- The Leader: Starts off as a Type II.
+- The Leader: Starts off as the level-headed, pragmatic variety.